hanxuhku/PINNSR-DA/README.md

 This reposititory provides data and supplementary codes for the following work:

 - Xu Han, Lu Jing, Chung-Yee Kwok, Gengchao Yang and Yuri Dumaresq Sobral. **"White-box machine learning for uncovering physically interpretable dimensionless governing equations for granular materials."** arXiv preprint arXiv:2509.14518 (2025).
+- The title of this preprint will be revised subsequently to **"Data-driven discovery of physically-interpretable governing equations for sheared granular materials."**

 ## System Requirements
 ### Hardware requirements